HenrikBengtsson/ucsf-vpn/README.md

 ## Privacy

-The `ucsf-vpn` software pings 8.8.8.8 (<https://dns.google/>; owned by Google Inc.) to check whether there is a working internet connection or not.
+The `ucsf-vpn` software pings 9.9.9.9 (<https://www.quad9.net/>; a nonprofit organization) to check whether there is a working internet connection or not.
 Environment variable `UCSF_VPN_PING_SERVER` can be use to specify a different ping server, e.g. `UCSF_VPN_PING_SERVER=www.ucsf.edu`.